SvenErik1968/NewIOR/README.md

 The crystals have been separated into 3 files based on their cleavage structure.
 The subject is fairly complex, and I have not figured it all out yet.
 So I will not have a long explanation on the subject here.
 If you want to read up on it, then take a look at some of the websites that I have listed above.

 ## Isotropic minerals
 Isometric and amorphous (like glass) minerals have essentially the same structure or lack there of, in all directions and so have only one index of refraction and are called isotropic minerals.
 These minerals are listed in the [*IOR_Isotropic.inc*](./IOR_Isotropic.inc) file.
-Other elements like various organic compounds are also included here.
+Other elements like various organic or artificial compounds are also included here.

 ## Uniaxial minerals
 Hexagonal, trigonal and tetragonal minerals have a different structure along their primary axes than they do in all other directions and for this reason they have two indices of refraction, one along the primary axis and one for every other direction.
 These minerals are called uniaxial minerals for their one unique direction.
 These minerals are listed in the [*IOR_Uniaxial.inc*](./IOR_Uniaxial.inc) file.